TL;DR

 This shift places candidate engagement at the very heart of recruitment success.
-A poorly engaged candidate may lose interest, decline an offer, or worse, share negative feedback publicly that damages an employer’s reputation.
-In contrast, highly engaged candidates are motivated, responsive, and more likely to accept an offer and perform well once hired.
+A poorly engaged candidate may lose interest, decline an offer, or share negative feedback publicly in ways that cause lasting damage to an employer's reputation.
+A highly engaged candidate is motivated, responsive, and significantly more likely to accept an offer and perform well once in post.

 What Is Candidate Engagement?